RocketChat/handbook/operations/paid-time-off-policy/README.md

 ## PTO Guide

 1. You may take as many days off as you want, as long as your work is organised and in order, i.e. that your work or responsibilities are not compromised by your absence.
-2. We enforce a minimum of 20 days of vacation per year.
-This is not a benefit; this is our requirement for maintaining the team's health.
+2. We suggest between 10 and 30 days of vacation per year.
 3. When you decide which days you want to take off, please request them in [BambooHR](https://rocketchat.bamboohr.com) so that everyone knows you will be away during that period.
 4. For every period you decide to take off, you must request it no fewer than twice as many business days plus one.
 For example, assuming someone wants leave from June 4, 2018 until June 15, 2018 they would have to request PTO on or before May 4, 2018 (21 business days before) as this is a total of 10 business days.
 Exceptions are listed on Types of Time Off, below.
 5. You are free to take some time off to go to the gym, go grocery shopping, take a nap, do household chores, help someone, etc. If something comes up or takes longer than expected, you have urgent tasks and you're able to communicate, just ensure the rest of the team knows and someone can pick up any of your urgent tasks.